Hardwood vs Bamboo Flooring – Which One to Choose?

 The winner?
 Tie

-Some hardwood floors, like cherry or mahogany, while they are beautiful, will have a shorter longevity of 20 years or less.
+Some dark hardwood floors, like cherry or mahogany, while they are beautiful, will have a shorter longevity of 20 years or less.
 A decent bamboo floor has a life expectancy of at least 25 years, so it’s right up there with the mid-price/mid-range hardwood floors.

 Or you could go with the increasingly popular “distressed” hardwood look and ease the pain you feel when your child drops a brick off the counter onto the beautiful floor.
 That way you don’t even have to worry about how anything looks, just embrace it.
 But if you do decide to go with bamboo, it will last a while even with abuse.